 At MoneyOwl, we believe in the importance of living life to the fullest in the present as much as we believe in planning for the future.
 A wise plan is one that properly balances both.
 MoneyOwl exists to help our clients make that wise decision.

 Having the retirement of your dreams takes planning, but this process can sometimes leave us overwhelmed with the multitude of options.
-With our RetireWise Bundle, we have carefully designed a solution for you to build all three layers of income in retirement, integrating CPF LIFE and combining insurance plans and low-cost, best-of-breed investments for an effective solution.
+With Fullerton MoneyOwl WiseIncome, we have specially designed a solution for you to build your stream of passive income to complement CPF LIFE.
 This way, we make wise decisions easy for everyone.

 Lena Teng is the Lead, Solutions Team at MoneyOwl.